jeffpar/mandelbot/README.md

 	    ...
 	---

-Then each Mandelbot can be added with just an *id* parameter:
+These "predefined" Mandelbots can then be added anywhere on the page, using just the *id* parameter:

 	{% include mandelbot.html id="mandelbot1" %}

-Examples of both inline and predefined Mandelbots can be found on the project's [Two Mandelbots](demo/two/INDEX.md) page.
+Examples of both "inline" and "predefined" Mandelbots can be found on the [Two Mandelbots](demo/two/INDEX.md) demo page.

 Mandelbots support the following properties: